ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/client-side.md

 - **Interactive layout**
     - Not very fancy packages found for creating dynamic layouts
-    - Many Vue dedicated layouts not in a mature status
+    - Many [vue] dedicated layouts not in a mature status
     - Better to use HTML-CSS basic solutions
     - vue-splitpane module used
 - **3D renderer**
-    - Three.js library used
+    - [three.js] library used
     - Flexible and easy to use
 - **Workbench**
     - Very poor resources found to build flowcharts